-(3) Critical Book Review (due July 17)
+Critical Book Review (due July 19)

 Select one book related to the Strand/Training you attended to read for your critical book review.
 Write a brief review (1-2 double spaced pages) focusing on (a) why you chose the book based on your professional development goals, (b) strengths and limitations of the book, (c) how specifically the book applies to your research topic and your Action Plan, and (d) whether or not you would recommend this book.
 You will also need to report in your literature review (see below) how you used your book to inform your Action Plan.
-Please note: You will be uploading your book reviews to your blog on Blackboard so others in the course may read and respond to your review (see below).
+Please note: You will be uploading your book reviews to Brightspace so others in the course may read and respond to your review (see below).

-(4) Peer Response to Book Review (due July 18-26)
+Peer Response to Book Review (due July 22-26)

-Following the submission of your critical book review, you will be asked to read another colleague's book review and write a brief response according to the guidelines distributed to the class via Blackboard.
+Following the submission of your critical book review, you will be asked to read another colleague's book review and write a brief response according to the guidelines distributed to the class via Brightspace.
 This is a great opportunity to share your book reviews and learn from others.
 The list of books reviewed will be compiled and will serve as a class resource.

-(5) Research Project and Action Plan (due July 31)
+Research Project and Action Plan (due August 2)

-• Literature Review
+Literature Review